National Gallery of Australia: Women Hold Up Half The Sky

 Women Hold Up Half The Sky was a large exhibition held in March to April 1995, to celebrate International Women's Day.
 Named after Adelaide artist Ann Newmarch's famous print of the same name included in the exhibition, the exhibition was curated by Roger Butler.
 It was opened by Carmen Lawrence, and also included a travelling exhibition called Sydney by Design.
 The exhibition was part of the national commemoration of the UN's International Women's Year, and the accompanying book, The National Women's Art Book, was edited by Joan Kerr.

 Comprising around 300 works from the gallery's own collection, the exhibition included the work of Agnes Goodsir, Bessie Davidson, Clarice Beckett, Olive Cotton, Grace Cossington Smith, Yvonne Audette, Janet Dawson, Lesley Dumbrell, Margaret Worth, Rosalie Gascoigne, Bea Maddock, Judy Watson, Frances Burke, Margaret Preston, Olive Ashworth, and other artists of the previous 150 years.

+The Painters of the Wagilag Sisters story 1937-1997

+The exhibition The Painters of the Wagilag Sisters story 1937-1997 was a major exhibition of the work of more than 100 Aboriginal artists held in 1997, curated by Nigel Lendon and Tim Bonyhady.
+The artists were Yolngu painters from Arnhem Land in the Northern Territory, including senior member of the Rirratjingu clan Mawalan Marika as well as Ramingining artist Philip Gudthaykudthay (aka "Pussycat").
+The artworks all related to the story of ancestral creator beings of Arnhem Land known as the Wagilag sisters.